Sustainable/ green architects in Concord, CA

 Please read the other FAQs/ guides in this series:

 At Gerard Lee Architects, we believe that educating our clients results in a better project experience for everyone involved.
-While a developer, public or educational entity may have experience in having buildings built or renovated, for many residential clients, it's probably their first time ever.
+While a developer, public or educational entity may have experience in having buildings built or renovated, for many residential clients, it's uncharted territory.

-Therefore we set up this page to give them a generic idea about what to expect.
+In light of that, these pages have been created to provide an overview of the design process.
 It is not comprehensive and in no way complete.
-As we said, it's just a guide, that attempts to give the residential client an idea of what to expect.
-Obviously this is intended for the custom single family residential client or a homeowner intending to remodel or add to their existing home.
-It's uncharted territory for many people, and we hope this at least gives them an idea of what to expect.
+It's just a guide, that attempts to give the residential client an idea of what to expect, and is intended for the custom single family residential client or a homeowner planning on remodeling or adding to their existing home.

 For many people, remodeling a home or having an addition put in, let alone a new custom designed residence is probably the biggest financial undertaking of their lives (apart from buying the home).
 It is a scary proposition to take on if you have very little or no prior experience.